Good conduct certificates became mandatory requirements for new job applications in the UAE on the 4th February this year

-Those applying for a new UAE work visa will need to get a ‘good conduct and behaviour certificate’ from their home country, or the country of their residency for the last five years.
+Those applying for a new UAE work visa needed to get a ‘good conduct and behaviour certificate’ from their home country, or the country of their residency for the last five years.

-The UAE’s Federal National Council outlined the move, which starts from 4th February, 2018.
-Committee members say it is “part of the UAE Government’s efforts to create a more secure community” and will “make the country one of the most peaceful in the world”.
+The UAE’s Federal National Council outlined the move: Committee members say it is “part of the UAE Government’s efforts to create a more secure community” and will “make the country one of the most peaceful in the world”.

 According to government news agency WAM, authorities or police forces in the applicant’s home country.